 Picture the scene: Summer is just around the corner and with it the perfect time for a night-time barbecue with friends and family.
-But first the perfect grill has to be found.
+But first, the perfect grill has to be found.
 At this point, many now sit down with their computers and use Google to search for the best reviews of various barbecue equipment.
 But stop!
 Why not simply check the latest flyers or adverts?
 After all, there is a wealth of offers at this time of year.
-Because, quite simply put, customers believe other customers more than any message in an advert.
+Because quite simply put, customers believe other customers more than any message in an advert.

-Every day, we are bombarded by countless adverts: In almost every magazine, on the radio, by television advertising and even sometimes directly in the TV show itself.
-Almost every day you will come into contact with various products, offers and information.
-We cannot evade advertising and yet, or especially because of this, pure advertising is no longer sufficient to anchor a product, a service and thus an actual brand in people's minds for the long term.
+Every day, we are bombarded by countless adverts: In almost every magazine, on the radio, by television advertising, and even sometimes directly in the TV show itself.
+Almost every day you will come into contact with various products, offers, and information.
+We cannot evade advertising and yet, or especially because of this, pure advertising is no longer sufficient to anchor a product, a service, and thus an actual brand in people's minds for the long term.

 Nowadays, it is important not to see the customer as an economic goal, but as an emotional human being.
-The key word here is customer satisfaction.
+The keyword here is customer satisfaction.
 This, along with emotion, is a crucial purchasing factor.
-When a company manages to link their brand to positive emotions, a sale is practically guaranteed.
+When a company manages to link its brand to positive emotions, a sale is practically guaranteed.
 To do this, customers must always have an authentic brand in mind from the first contact point with the company, all the way through the route to the end.
 In marketing, this is called the “Customer Journey”.
 The overall customer experience, consisting of interactions that the buyer has with the respective brand, is summarized in marketing under the term Customer Experience (CX).
 In the German-speaking world, this is sometimes referred to as “Kundenerlebnis”, whereas the English "Customer Experience" is much more common.

 The emotional motivation and satisfaction of all the interested parties are fundamental to the Customer Experience.
 All interactions with the company must be included and observed.
 Customer Experience refers to the period before, during, and after purchase.
-It therefore includes all the experiences that the customer has with a brand.
+It, therefore, includes all the experiences that the customer has with a brand.
 It forms the overall impression that the customer projects onto the respective brand.
 This can be positive, which is desirable, or negative, which would lead to an urgent need for improvement in marketing.

 Within the customer experience, the individual contact points with the brand are of great interest.
 These sections are the so-called Brand Contact Points.
-Hardly any of these Brand Contact Points stand-alone; usually, they are closely linked and embedded into the Customer Journey, in elements such as the website, newsletter, print advertising or even social media channels.
+Hardly any of these Brand Contact Points stand-alone; usually, they are closely linked and embedded into the Customer Journey, in elements such as the website, newsletter, print advertising, or even social media channels.
 The customer experience is thus fed from individual experiences based on different Brand Contact Points.
 Since the Customer Experience and customer satisfaction are the focus, customer needs must be satisfied, or even better exceeded, at every point.
 This creates a positive CX.

-This also means that at each of these individual points the brand must be authentic and tangible, otherwise this ultimately weakens the CX.
+This also means that at each of these individual points the brand must be authentic and tangible, otherwise, this ultimately weakens the CX.
 After all, the customer experience and thus customer satisfaction is ultimately determined by the weakest contact point.
 Therefore, the strategy must be implemented as appropriately as possible at each Brand Contact Point.
 For this to succeed, it is essential to clearly articulate the goal of the customer experience.
 This is the task of the marketing department and management, amongst others.

 From the point of view of marketing and management, the goal is crystal clear: brand loyalty.
 The goal is therefore to increase customer loyalty.
 If you build on customer loyalty, not only will the attachment to your brand be increased, but customers will also become true fans.
 This is the real goal behind the Customer Experience: Authentic fans who carry the message out into the world attract and win you more customers.
 Many studies show that satisfied customers independently recommend brands; this cannot be achieved by advertising alone.

 The degree of opportunity this offers now seems to have been realized by most companies.
-A 2018 study shows that the CX is seen among the marketing experts surveyed as the most important task in companies.
+A 2018 study shows that CX is seen among the marketing experts surveyed as the most important task in companies.

 Online, there are many areas where a company can optimize Customer Experience.
-Classic, tried and tested methods include:
+Classic tried and tested methods include:

 Of course, personal communication must not be overlooked.
 Many customers find it appealing if they have access to a permanent advisor.
 This communication option can also be used to pass on personal offers to customers.
 Here it is then essential to only make those offers that are actually relevant for the respective customer.
 Otherwise, this has a negative effect on the respective CX.